Patchier/No-Not-Vegas/README.md

 ## MCM Settings

 This list includes several mods which utilize hotkey shortcuts.
 I have no real recommendations regarding these, but I advise you look through the few MCMs there are and set up keybinds however you wish.

-## New Reno

-- As of the writing of this section, Tales of New Reno is in the process of major updates.
-I will immediately be carrying these over once it is complete, but bugs are INCREDIBLY LIKELY!
-I've playtested this list for a few hours, and had no major issues, but I CANNOT guarantee you will not.
-Keep this in mind.